-40) SAFETY CAR
+39) SAFETY CAR

-40.1 The FIA safety car will be driven by an FIA appointed driver and will carry an FIA observer capable of recognising all the competing cars who is in permanent radio contact with race control.

-- 40.2 Thirty minutes before the start of the formation lap the safety car will take up position at the front of the grid and remain there until the five minute signal is given.
-At this point (except under Article 40.16 below) it will cover a whole lap of the circuit and take up position. - 40.3 The safety car may be brought into operation to neutralise a race upon the order of the clerk of the course.

-It will be used only if competitors or officials are in immediate physical danger but the circumstances are not such as to necessitate suspending the race.

-- 40.4 When the order is given to deploy the safety car the message "SAFETY CAR DEPLOYED" will be displayed on the official messaging system and all marshal's posts will display waved yellow flags and "SC" boards for the duration of the intervention. - 40.5 No car may be driven unnecessarily slowly, erratically or in a manner which could be deemed potentially dangerous to other drivers or any other person at any time whilst the safety car is deployed.
-This will apply whether any such car is being driven on the track, the pit entry or the pit lane. - 40.6 The safety car will join the track with its orange lights illuminated and will do so regardless of where the race leader is. - 40.7 All competing cars must reduce speed and form up in line behind the safety car no more than ten car lengths apart.
-In order to ensure that drivers reduce speed sufficiently, from the time at which the "SAFETY CAR DEPLOYED" message is shown on the official messaging system until the time that each car crosses the first safety car line for the second time, drivers must stay above the minimum time set by the FIA ECU.
+- 39.1 The FIA safety car will be driven by an FIA appointed driver and will carry an FIA observer capable of recognising all the competing cars who is in permanent radio contact with race control - 39.2 Thirty minutes before the start of the formation lap the safety car will take up position at the front of the grid and remain there until the five minute signal is given.
+At this point (except under Article 39.16 below) it will cover a whole lap of the circuit and take up position. - 39.3 The safety car may be brought into operation to neutralise a race upon the order of the clerk of the course. - It will be used only if competitors or officials are in immediate physical danger on or near the track but the circumstances are not such as to necessitate suspending the race. - 39.4 When the order is given to deploy the safety car the message "SAFETY CAR DEPLOYED" will be sent to all teams via the official messaging system, all FIA light panels will display "SC" and all marshal's posts will display waved yellow flags and "SC" boards for the duration of the intervention. - 39.5 No car may be driven unnecessarily slowly, erratically or in a manner which could be deemed potentially dangerous to other drivers or any other person at any time whilst the safety car is deployed.
+This will apply whether any such car is being driven on the track, the pit entry or the pit lane. - 39.6 The safety car will join the track with its orange lights illuminated and will do so regardless of where the race leader is. - 39.7 All competing cars must reduce speed and form up in line behind the safety car no more than ten car lengths apart.
+In order to ensure that drivers reduce speed sufficiently, from the time at which all teams have been sent the "SAFETY CAR DEPLOYED" message via the official messaging system until the time that each car crosses the first safety car line for the second time, drivers must stay above the minimum time set by the FIA ECU at least once in each marshalling sector (a marshalling sector is defined as the section of track between each of the FIA light panels).

-The stewards may impose either of the penalties under Article 16.3a), b), c) or d) on any driver who fails to stay above the minimum time as required by the above.
+The stewards may impose either of the penalties under Article 38.3a), b), c) or d) on any driver who fails to stay above the minimum time as required by the above.

-40.8 With the exception of the cases listed under a) to h) below, no driver may overtake another car on the track, including the safety car, until he passes the first safety car line for the first time when the safety car is returning to the pits.
-However, if the safety car is still deployed at the beginning of the last lap, or is deployed during the last lap, Article 40.15 will apply.
+39.8 With the exception of the cases listed under a) to h) below, no driver may overtake another car on the track, including the safety car, until he passes the first safety car line for the first time when the safety car is returning to the pits.
+However, if the safety car is still deployed at the beginning of the last lap, or is deployed during the last lap, Article 39.15 will apply.

-The exceptions are :
+The exceptions are: